DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 	runs, you need to kill any lingering processes (innovus, lec, TI_init.\*.sh, TI_wrapper.\*.sh), and also cleanup the related work directories manually.

 2)	When seeking to push more runs into the download folders, it's better to first pause (Ctrl Z) or stop (Ctrl C) the daemon, then arrange the new data, and finally continue/restart the daemon.
 	Either way (pausing or stopping the daemon), it's best to do so only once the daemon has finished all ongoing runs.
-FYI, doing so is required because to the following: unlike the daemon version for the actual contest backend, this tailored version for local operation is more "fragile" in terms of data management, as we're bypassing the procedures handling the data download and instead directly push files into the downloads folders.
+FYI, that is important because, unlike the daemon version for the actual contest backend, this tailored version for local operation is more "fragile" in terms of data management, as we're bypassing the procedures handling data downloads and instead directly push files into the system.
 While this is not an issue as such, there can be easily race conditions: whenever the daemon checks for new downloads, it will right away arrange these files into the processing queue, and the moment your (manual) data arrangement is not done yet, any incomplete set of files would result in processing errors, and you'd have to redo all the concerned runs.